-- Evidence to support your claim for payment, such as:

-- evidence of eligibility

-- o evidence of participation

-- evidence of a student's entitlement to a concession or fee waiver

-- o evidence of the pre-training review.

-- Evidence that training and assessment was appropriate and of high quality.

-- Information about Skills First teachers.

-- Quotes, invoices and receipts to subcontractors and other third parties.

-- Bank statements to confirm fee payment.
+- Evidence to support your claim for payment, such as: - evidence of eligibility (refer to Guidelines about eligibility for more information) - o evidence of participation (refer to Fact sheet: evidence of participation for more information) - o evidence of a student's entitlement to a concession or fee waiver (refer to Fact sheet: concessions for more information) - evidence of the pre-training review. - Evidence that training and assessment was appropriate and of high quality. - Information about Skills First teachers. - Quotes, invoices and receipts to subcontractors and other third parties. - Bank statements to confirm fee payment.